-Before performing service or maintenance operations on unit, turn off main power switch to unit and install lockout tag.
-Ensure electrical service to rooftop unit agrees with voltage and amperage listed on the unit rating plate.
+Before performing service or maintenance operations on unit, always turn off main power switch to unit and install lockout tag.
 Unit may have more than one power switch.

-WARNING
+A WARNING

 UNIT OPERATION AND SAFETY HAZARD

 Failure to follow this warning could cause personal injury, death and/or equipment damage.